LFesser97/uniconv_extension/directed_mpnns/README.md

 This section provides instructions on how to reproduce the experiments outlined in the paper.
 Note that some of the results may not be reproduced *exactly*, given that some of the operations used are intrinsically non-deterministic on the GPU, as explained [here](https://github.com/pyg-team/pytorch_geometric/issues/92).
 However, you should obtain results very close to those in the paper.

-To run the Dir-Uni experiments for the different datasets yourself, you can use the following type of command in the terminal:
+To run the experiments for the different datasets yourself, you can use the following type of command in the terminal:

 ```bash
 python -m src.run --dataset directed-roman-empire --model dir-uni --num_runs 10 --patience 200 --normalize